 - Include a quote.
 I know card making magazines often have a ton of quotes in them but I prefer something a little deeper.
 One of my favourites to include in a card is,

 Wisdom could be called the intimate embrace of truth – by Lisa Bevere

 Or deep thoughts by Graham Cooke or a line from a song.

 God I look to you, I won’t be overwhelmed, give me vision to see things like you do – Jenn Johnson and Ian McIntosh (God I Look to You, Bethel Music)

 Let my walk speak loud and my words be true, let my life be whole with my eyes on You – Jonas Myrin, Natasha (Centre of My Life, Hillsong London)

 2. A scripture of course, but maybe written on a cute piece of cardboard.
 There are tons of gorgeous Scriptures on Pinterest, so if you have a good printer, print out a variety of little quotes and Scriptures to cut out and glue into cards.

 3. Turn your card, into a message, pray for the person receiving it and ask God to give you some of His thoughts for them, or write a prayer for them.
 Alternatively, share with them something God has shown you!

-It can be so encouraging to go and look back through all cards, and sometimes the message in there can be just what you need to get through a challenging day.
+It can be so encouraging to go and look back through all my greeting cards, and sometimes the message in there can be just what you need to get through a challenging day.